google/osdfir-infrastructure/charts/grr/README.md

 # Find your node names
 kubectl get nodes
 # The output should look similar to the below:
 # NAME                                             STATUS   ROLES    AGE   VERSION
-# gke-grr-cluster-grr-cluster-47073a05-43vf   Ready    <none>   21m   v1.27.7-gke.1121000
+# gke-osdfir-cluster-grr-node-pool-7b71cc80-s84g   Ready    <none>   18m   v1.27.8-gke.1067004
-# gke-grr-cluster-grr-cluster-47073a05-vvbc   Ready    <none>   21m   v1.27.7-gke.1121000
+# gke-osdfir-cluster-grr-node-pool-7b71cc80-z8wp   Ready    <none>   18m   v1.27.8-gke.1067004

 # Chose one of the node names and replace it in the command below.
 # Then run the below command to label the node so it receives a grr daemonset.
-kubectl label nodes gke-grr-cluster-grr-cluster-47073a05-43vf grrclient=installed
+kubectl label nodes gke-osdfir-cluster-grr-node-pool-7b71cc80-s84g grrclient=installed

 # This will trigger the grr daemonset to be deployed to this node.
 # You can check that the daemonset is running by issueing the command below:
-kubectl get daemonset -n grr
+kubectl get daemonset -n grr-client
 # The output should look something like the below:
 # NAME DESIRED CURRENT READY UP-TO-DATE AVAILABLE NODE SELECTOR       AGE
 # grr  1       1       1     1          1         grrclient=installed 15m

 # You can also check that the pod is in the 'Running' status.
-kubectl get pods -n grr
+kubectl get pods -n grr-client
 # The output should look something like the below:
 # NAME      READY STATUS  RESTARTS AGE
 # grr-7cc7l 1/1   Running 0        13s